zhehengluoK/zhehengluoK.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome!
 I am Zheheng, a second-year PhD student doing Natural Language Processing at the University of Manchester.
 Fortunate to be supervised by [Prof.Sophia Ananiadou](https://www.research.manchester.ac.uk/portal/sophia.ananiadou.html) and [Prof.Jun'ichi Tsujii](http://www.nactem.ac.uk/profile.php?member=jtsujii), I am currently working on text summarization and topic modelling.
-My long-term goal would be to participate in building machines that can naturally interact with humans.
+My long-term goal would be to participate in building general intelligent agents.

-I am seeking internships for applied NLP research, drop me an email if you're interested!
+I am seeking internships for NLP research, projects involving LLM(including reasoning, tool-using, and explainability) will be ideal, drop me an email if you're interested!